The page has been translated by Gen AI.

 Number of serversRequiredNumber of GPU Node servers to create simultaneously

-• Only numbers can be entered, and the minimum number of servers to create is 2.
+• Only numeric input is allowed, and the minimum number of servers to create is 2.

-• Only during the initial setup can you create 2 or more, and expansion is possible one at a time.
+• Only during the initial setup can you create 2 or more, and subsequent expansions can be done one at a time.

-• Select desired CPU, Memory, GPU, Disk specifications
+• Select the desired CPU, Memory, GPU, and Disk specifications

 • In Use: Number of resources with Planned Compute that are currently in use